solo-io/packer-plugin-arm-image/README.md

 - Resize the last partition (the filesystem partition in the raspberry pi) in case you need more space than the default.

-Tested for raspbian images on built on Ubuntu 17.10.
-It is based partly on the chroot aws provisioner, though the code was copied to prevent aws dependenceies.
+Tested for Raspbian images on built on Ubuntu 17.10.
+It is based partly on the chroot AWS provisioner, though the code was copied to prevent AWS dependencies.

 # How it works?

-The plugin runs the provisioners in a chroot envrionment. binary execution is done using qemu-arm-static, via binfmt_misc.
+The plugin runs the provisioners in a chroot environment.
+Binary execution is done using `qemu-arm-static`, via `binfmt_misc`.

 ## Dependencies: